-Completed, typed and edited program notes must be presented to the committee for approval at the time of the prerecital evaluation.
+Completed, typed and edited program notes must be presented to the committee for approval a week before the prerecital evaluation.
 All printed recital programs must contain approved program notes.
 Verbal commentary at recitals is not permitted.

 No pre-recital jury may be waived except by approval of the private teacher, the Performance Studies Committee and the Director of the School of Music.